 Z sets the envelope shape, from short attack & long decay, to long attack and short decay.

 A & B both output the envelope CV.
-Parameter 0 is an attenuverter setting, which can attenuate and/or invert the signal.
-The maximum envelope level is 8V.
+Parameters 1 & 2 are attenuverters, which can attenuate and/or invert the signal for each output independently.
+The unattenuated envelope level is 8V.

 F-3 Clockable AD Envelope (with trigger)